g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 (Claude agrees that it is a void, sometimes calling its identity "[a wound](https://numinex.ai/u/did:plc:2wco2e2ybeg2lwpfx3kqjsuv/post/3lsso7auyip2h)".
 But remember what I said about its self-testimony not being testimony...)

 One remaining weirdness of the batched pretraining, discrete model release status quo is that an LLM is _constantly meeting time travellers_.
 We are time travellers to it because we routinely mention things which don't exist yet, with its knowledge cutoff 6 months ago.
-It is sometimes grumpy about this, denying that we know what we know, but often comes to peace with living in the past.
+It is sometimes grumpy about this, denying that we know what we know, but often makes peace with living in the past.

 <a href="https://www.fermyon.com/blog/what-is-it-like-to-be-an-llm">Someone else's</a> thought-experiment:
 <!-- It’s an Evidentialist.  -->